UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_04.md

 Notes:

 Sometimes package dependencies might differ between operating systems, so exporting an environment file with exact package specifications might not work for someone on a different operating system.
 To remedy this, you can append the `--from-history` flag, which looks at the history of the packages you explicitly told Conda to install.
-This tells Conda to inclue only explicitly installed packages in the export.
+This tells Conda to include only explicitly installed packages in the export.

 The required dependencies will then be handled in an OS-specific manner during installation, which guarantees that they will work across different OSes.
 The `environment.yaml` file will be much shorter as a result.